Home > Best Places to Stay in Vienna

 The Best Areas to Stay in Vienna

-Named the World’s “Most Livable City” by the UK’s Independent in 2018 and 2019, Vienna is as manageable and safe as it is historic and elegant.
+Often named the World’s “Most Livable City” (e.g. by the UK’s Independent), Vienna is as manageable and safe as it is historic and elegant.
 Visitors will likely spend most of their time in the Innere Stadt (also referred to as the city center, the inner city, the historic city center, or the 1st District), and there are many great places to stay in and around this area.
 Vienna is divided into 19 districts, with most of the population living outside of the pricey and commerce-dominated Inner Stadt.
 All around town you’ll be met with Gothic and Baroque churches, Otto Wagner’s impressive turn of the century modernist buildings, and now and then, a sprawling Baroque palace.

 Within the central neighborhoods of Vienna, while you might choose to stay close to certain attractions or activities, it’s easy to walk or hop on to public transport to get to other areas.
 There is no single best area in the Innere Stadt for tourists; the main clusters of interest include the areas around the easy-going but elegant Museum District, the grand and historic Hofburg, and the lively nightlife, shopping, and dining spots fanning out from St Stephen’s Cathedral.
 Staying just outside the Innere Stadt in places like Neubau or near the Belvedere Palace will give you a more local experience while still being close to the main sights.
 Hotels are found throughout the city, with the biggest concentration in the Innere Stadt, and everywhere is exceedingly romantic with cobblestone lanes, grand architecture, and horse-drawn carriages clip-clopping through town.